Is Modern Life Rewiring Our Brains?

 The Central Command: Our Brain’s Key Areas

 Our brain may seem like a complicated puzzle, but let’s simplify things.
 Picture it as the “central command” of an incredible spaceship—your body!
-There are a few “main control rooms” that handle most of the tasks, especially the ones related to overthinking and anxiety.
+There are a few “main control rooms” that handle most of the tasks, especially the ones related to overthinking and anxiety, which are increasingly exacerbated by modern life.
 Let’s take a closer look at these special regions:

 The Prefrontal Cortex